pabardina/blog-hugo/site/content/post/airflow-local-env.md

         └── secret.yaml
 ```

-* airflow variables / connection
+#### Airflow variables and connections

 If you are aware of Airflow, you know there are variables and connections.
-In our integration and production environments, we are using the excellent [helm chart](https://github.com/helm/charts/tree/master/stable/airflow) and it manages very well these data.
-Thus, to avoid having multiple kind of secrets files, I made a script to import them in our local environment.
+In our integration and production environments, we are using the excellent [helm chart](https://github.com/helm/charts/tree/master/stable/airflow).
+It handles very well the import of Airflow'secrets.
+So the goal was to find a way to use the same file structure in all enviroments.
+But when we develop locally we use Docker, so didn not have a way to easily manage our Airlfow secrets.
+Thus, to avoid having multiple kind of sensitive files, I made a script to have the same feature as the helm chart.
+It imports the secrets in our local Airflow.

 Example of our local secret file before encryption: